lvjiaxuan/release/README.md

 # In a detected Monorepo, it would bump specified package.json version in subdirectories.
 lvr -b=pkg-a pkg-b

-# Prompt version rather than basing on git metadata.
+# Prompt version rather than basing on git metadata by default.
 lvr -p
 lvr -p=pkg-a pkg-b
 ```

 > **Note**
 >
-> Root's **package.json** is always included, which means it would keep latest version among its packages.
+> Root's **package.json** is always included, which means it would keep latest version from its packages.

 > TODO
 > - [ ] **Pre-id** powered by [semver](https://github.com/npm/node-semver).